-Spanish I
+Spanish I Course: 1880Y

 This introductory course is an initiation into language as a means of active communication for which a reasonable proficiency in understanding, speaking, reading, and writing Spanish is the overall goal.
 Activities include frequent conversational activities, projects, and dramatizations which involve students actively in the language.
 Correlated audio-visuals serve as stimuli to involve students in conversations to interest teenagers.
-(This may require transport to high school.)
+(Options may include virtual or an alternate location.)

-French I
+French I Course: 1580Y

 Communicating in French is the highlight of these beginning semesters of language study.
 Students become involved immediately in using the language to simulate daily life situations.
 Activities include speaking, listening, writing, reading, and learning about French culture.
 Correlated audio-visuals serve as stimuli to involve students in conversations of interest to teenagers.
-(This may require transport to high school..)
+(Options may include virtual or an alternate location.)

-Latin I
+Latin I Course: 1780Y